Education in Zambia

 - Supporting program supervision, monitoring, and evaluation to improve the collection, analysis, and utilization of data for planning and budgeting.
 MoGE leads this program in partnership with DFID, the grant agent, and Irish Aid and UNICEF, the coordinating agencies.

-- 90% of primary schools in three provinces have implemented school based continuous professional development
+- 4,162 primary and secondary schools have implemented school-based continuous professional development (SBCPD),